Readme

 How do I prefer to communicate and get feedback?

-- Face-to-face: Writing just doesn’t convey the message well enough, the facial expressions and tone matter.
+- In-person or face-to-face for serious or sensitive matters.
+Writing just doesn’t convey the message well enough—the facial expressions and tone matter.

-- Crocker’s Law: I believe feedback is a gift and will not take offence; I don’t need the shit sandwich around it.
+- Crocker’s Law: I believe all feedback is a gift and will not take offence; I don’t need the shit sandwich around it.
+I will change my behavior if the feedback is valid.

 What do I not have patience for?